Welterweight: BoxRec

-Longest reigning world welterweight champions
+Longest-reigning world welterweight champions

-Below is a list of longest reigning welterweight champions in boxing measured by the individual's longest reign.
-Career total time as champion (for multiple time champions) does not apply.
+Below is a list of longest-reigning welterweight champions in boxing measured by the individual's longest reign.
+Career-total time as champion (for multiple-time champions) does not apply.

 Top 10 most title defenses

-Below is a list of most title defenses of welterweight champions in boxing measured by the individual's reign with the most title defenses.
-Career total title defenses as champion (for multiple time champions) does not apply.
+Below is a list of most title defenses by welterweight champions in boxing measured by the individual's reign with the most title defenses.
+Career-total title defenses as champion (for multiple-time champions) does not apply.

 Amateur boxing

 Olympic champions

 The current Olympic male welterweight division is set at 63.5–71 kg.

 Kickboxing

 The weight division system is different in each organisation, so the kickboxing weight divisions of some international organizations vary: